The $599 Pixel 6 has new cameras and Google's ambitious Tensor processor

 Google Pixel Pass

 Google promises to support the Pixel 6 and 6 Pro with five years of OS and software upgrades.
-The search giant also has a new subscription service called Pixel Pass which lets you buy the Pixel 6, phone protection, YouTube Premium, YouTube Music Premium, Google One and Google Play Pass for $45 a month over two years.
+The search giant also has a new subscription service called Pixel Pass that lets you buy the Pixel 6 and get phone protection, YouTube Premium, YouTube Music Premium, Google One and Google Play Pass for $45 a month over two years.
 You can get a Pixel pass for the Pixel 6 Pro for $55 a month.

 Google Pixel 6 specs vs. Google Pixel 6 Pro, Google Pixel 5, Apple iPhone 13